All published articles of this journal are available on ScienceDirect.

 2.3.
 Parental Involvement and Advocacy

 Moreover, parental advocacy is essential for ensuring that children with Down syndrome receive the necessary accommodations and support services to succeed in a regular school setting.
-Parents often act as primary advocates for their children, pushing for the implementation of inclusive practices and adapting teaching methods and materials to meet the specific learning needs of their children [32].
+Parents often act as primary advocates for their children, pushing for the implementation of inclusive practices and adapting teaching methods and materials to meet specific learning needs of children [32].
 This advocacy extends beyond the classroom, impacting broader educational policies and practices as parents seek to influence systemic changes that enhance inclusivity and accessibility.
 Through their dedicated efforts, parents play a key role in shaping an educational landscape that better addresses the diverse needs of all students, including those with Down syndrome.

 The role of schools and educators is critical in creating an inclusive environment.
 Effective communication between parents and educators, individualized educational plans, and a supportive school culture are essential elements of successful inclusion [33].
 Training educators to understand the specific needs of children with Down syndrome and to apply inclusive teaching strategies is also crucial [34].